orgvue2/gizmocookbook/chapter9/expression_pane_table.md

 ```js
 nodes().stats('total_cost').transpose
 ```
-Currently we have developed around a dozen of these ‘array/table expressions’.
+Currently we have developed around a dozen of these ‘array/ table expressions’.

 #### Why use expression pane tables?